LanceBasa/CSGGHubUsersWebChatSystem/README.md

 Please note, it is required to run this in linux terminal.
 Google Chrome (updated) is recommended to run this application.
 Other applications might cause some issues when running the application

 1. Unzip the file in your directory
 2. Please install venv environment.
 This will require python and other packages.
-Click [here](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world)for instructions on how to set-up venv environment (follow only up to installing flask).
+Click [here](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) for instructions on how to set-up venv environment (follow only up to installing flask).
 3. Make sure that you are in venv environment.
 Type the following in console to set up the environment for the app to run
 	> pip install -r requirements.txt
 4. You should be in a directory where the app directory is visible(not inside app direcory).
 To run the program, type the following code in your terminal.